 1952 Topps #261 Willie Mays PSA 8 NM-MT

-INAUGURAL TOPPS CARD!!!
 Willie Mays will forever reside on every historian's list as one of the premier all-time players.
 His batting, fielding and running exploits set the benchmark for the "five-tool" player concept, and he currently holds the distinguished title as baseball's greatest living ballplayer.
-This is why avid enthusiasts scramble to seize his most desirable and valuable cards with NONE more prestigious than his 1952 Topps rookie card.
-Although the first Willie May's card was his 1951 Bowman issue, similar to Mantle, it is his 1952 Topps rookie specimen that carries the highest prestige among elite hobbyists.
-Advanced collectors assembling high grade 1952 Topps sets as well as the most hallowed cardboard keepsakes certainly require a high grade 1952 Topps Mays and this scintillating PSA NM/MT 8 example offered here suffices as one of the finest you will ever come across.
+This is why avid enthusiasts scramble to seize his most desirable and valuable cards with his two most prestigious cards being his 1951 Bowman rookie and 1952 inaugural Topps subject.
+Advanced collectors assembling high grade 1952 Topps sets as well as the most hallowed cardboard keepsakes painstakingly seek a high-grade 1952 Topps Mays, and this scintillating PSA NM/MT 8 example offered here suffices as one of the finest you will ever come across.

-A bold violet background, pin-point corners, immaculate print clarity and relatively clean surfaces provide the final compliments to one of the finest 1952 Topps May's cards you could possibly encounter.
-In fact, its spectacular central image eye appeal literally dupes the viewer into thinking this example exhibits "3-D" like aesthetics, as the "Say Hey Kid's" robust pose appears as if it is jumping off the card.
+Most significant is the absence of any glaring image "tilt" that so often plagues the aesthetics of the '52 Topps Mays.
+A bold violet background, right-angled corners, impeccable print clarity and relatively clean surfaces provide the final compliments for this museum worthy masterpiece that seldom surfaces with the illustrious "NM/MT 8" assessment.
 It is no secret that high-grade 1950's stars are currently realizing stratospheric pricing points for Cooperstown's finest legends such as Mantle, Clemente, Aaron, Koufax and Mays, with record setting prices seemingly recorded each and every passing day.
-That said, due to the extremely rare occurrences of one of those few existing "Mint 9" examples surfacing at auction, we highly expect a significant "tug-of-war" for this esteemed '52 Topps Mays PSA 8 masterpiece that will forever reside as one of the hobby's most celebrated cardboard icons!
+That said, due to the extremely rare occurrence of one of those few existing "Mint 9" examples surfacing at auction, we expect an intense "tug-of-war" for this esteemed '52 Topps Mays PSA 8 marvel that stands alongside the Mantle, Robinson and Mathews subjects as one of the four most exalted 1952 Topps icons!